danderson/ulxs/lpf.md

 ## IOBUF PORT directive

-The `IOBUF PORT` directive configures the I/O pin properties of a wire attached to a physical pin of the FPGA.
+The `IOBUF PORT` directive configures the physical I/O pin properties of a top-level signal in your design.
 It is commonly paired with a `LOCATE COMP` line to attach an HDL wire to the pin.

 The syntax is: